Sara K. Harris

 United States District Court for the Eastern, Northern, and Southern Districts of Texas

-Sara has experience defending companies and supervisors in employment-related disputes involving:
+Sara has experience defending companies and executives in employment-related disputes involving:

 - Compensation/stock option disputes